contractlevel/yield/README.md

 #### Withdraw on Child when Local Child is Strategy

 #### Withdraw on Child when Remote Child is Strategy

+## Deploying

+MENTION DEPLOY SCRIPT, HELPER CONFIG AND SETCROSSCHAIN SCRIPT

+### LINK Token Funding

+For the Contract Level Yield infrastructure to function, LINK is required for the following:

+- Time-based Automation subscription on Parent chain
+- Log-trigger Automation subscription on Parent chain
+- Chainlink Functions subscription on Parent chain
+- Every `YieldPeer` on every chain for CCIP txs

 ## Testing